mccornet/pl-900/05 - ModelDrivenApp.md

 ***During the modelling process there are several things to consider***.

-- What ***type of data*** will the solution be storing and or collecting?
+- ***The type of data the solution be storing and or collecting ***
-- ***How will this data relate or coincide with the other data***?
+- ***How will this data relate or coincide with the other data***

-These questions are important when designing a model-driven application because of how model-driven applications function.
-Remember, ***model-driven applications use a metadata-driven architecture***.
-This means ***a large portion of the model-driven app is based on how the data is modeled***, and there is no need to write custom code to alter the app design.
+***These considerations are important because model-driven applications use a metadata-driven architecture; a large portion of the model-driven app is based on how the data is modeled***, ***When considering the data model, also consider data type as the data type will determine how users enter and view that data.***.

-***When*** ***considering the data model, also consider data types***.
-When adding columns to a table in Microsoft Dataverse, ***the data type will determine how users enter and view that*** in your model-driven app.
-Choices show as dropdowns, currency shows with currency symbols, while decimal numbers don’t.
-These little changes in the table can have a profound effect on how your user experiences your app.

 > **Important**
 >